 The health insurance landscape is constantly changing and it’s impossible for employers and employees alike to stay on top of it all.
 That’s where you shine.
 By using your expertise to not only help employers make good decisions, but to communicate those decisions to their employees and help employees in turn make good decisions, you can become an irreplaceable partner to your clients.

-For more resources to help empower your clients this open enrollment season, download Lively’s Open Enrollment Survival Guide.
+For more resources to help empower your clients this open enrollment season, download Lively’s Open Enrollment Survival Guide and consult our compilation of open enrollment resources.
 If you’re looking to refresh your HSA or FSA offerings this season and work with an open enrollment partner that’s easy to use and has great customer service, reach out to us at Lively.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.